wqking/metapp/readme.md

 then we can get meta information for `std::vector<int>`, `std::vector<std::string>`, or even `std::vector<std::list<std::vector<std::string> > >`.
-- **Mimic C++ reference extensively for better performance.** For example, when getting a property (accessible, in metapp term) value, or get an element value from a container, a metapp::Variant of reference is returned when possible, and the performance cost is kept as minimum as possible.
+- **Mimic C++ reference extensively for better performance.** For example, when getting a property (accessible, in metapp term) value, or get an element value from a container, a `metapp::Variant` of reference to the element is returned when possible, the element value is referenced instead of copying, so the performance cost is kept as minimum as possible.

 <a id="a2_2"></a>
 ## Facts and features